aritang/aritang.github.io/content/posts/worldCupFinal.md

 >
 > ...

-The halftime show can bring more audience and more fun during the break.
-It's a great change, and should have happened
+The halftime show utilize the attention of the game and I think would be a great improvement.
+Nevertheless, I'm still surprised that it took so long for it to happen.

 Wish me luck with the wifi.
 Vamos Argentina!!!